jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Player gods must think of the greater good.
 When they don't, the game is soon over.

 In reality there is no player god.
-Only us.
+There's only us.
 And we improve society when we do yoga, save up for rainy days, check-up on our friends, re-seal a leaky window.
 Funny to think about, but our everyday choices is playing the game of civilization.

 We're each player gods.
 You can see the power of a single person in this pandemic.
 Will enough of us decide to wash our hands and self-isolate to "slow the curve"?